 But some countries and schools will only hire degree-qualified teachers, so be prepared to be flexible and open-minded.

 It is difficult to find teaching work in the Middle East, South Korea and Japan if you do not have a four-year college degree.
 My first teaching job was in South Korea with a Psychology degree.
-Non-graduates also struggle to find work in Shanghai and Beijing (but would have better luck elsewhere in China).
+Non-graduates also struggle to find work in China (it used to be easier, but now they’re really cracking down).

 Without a degree you will not be able to work in top international schools, which usually require fully qualified and experienced teachers.
 So, not having a degree will definitely narrow down your options, but read on to find out about plenty of countries that have less stringent requirements.